 - Metcash website Information about Metcash including information provided to the ASX is made available on our website www.metcash.com so that all shareholders and other key stakeholders have timely access to it.
 The Group's website contains over five years' of results announcements and ASX announcements, more than 10 years' of Annual Reports, and recent market updates and presentations in the Investor Centre.
 Metcash's key corporate governance charters, polices, codes and rules can also be accessed in the Investor Centre under the heading 'Corporate Information'; - Annual General Meeting Metcash facilitates and encourages participation of shareholders at the Annual General Meeting (AGM) to ensure a high level of accountability and discussion of the Group's strategy, goals and performance.
-This is achieved through: - giving shareholders in attendance at the AGM an opportunity to ask questions regarding the items of business and the conduct of the annual audit of the Company's financial statements (including the auditor's independence), the preparation and content of the auditor's report and the accounting policies adopted by the Company in relation to the preparation of the financial statements, and making the Directors, members of the senior management team and the external auditor available to answer those questions; - providing shareholders who are unable to attend the AGM with an opportunity to submit questions in advance of the meeting; - allowing shareholders to lodge proxies electronically; and - all resolutions in the notice of meeting for the AGM being decided on a poll, not a show of hands (which is now a recommendation in the 4th Edition of the ASX Principles and Recommendations); - Annual and Half Year Report Metcash issues a financial report for each half year and full financial year which are available on our website www.metcash.com under the headings 'Financial Results' and 'ASX Announcements' in the Investor Centre; - ASX Announcements ASX announcements (including results announcements) are made available on our website following their release to the ASX under the headings 'Financial Results' and 'ASX Announcements' in the Investor Centre; - Investor relations Metcash welcomes engagement by shareholders through forums such as the AGM and investor roadshows that are conducted throughout the year.
-Supplementary briefings for investors, market analysts and the media are held at the same time as annual and half year results are released.
-These briefings are webcast and the recording, as well as any investor or analyst presentation materials, are made available on the Company's website for all shareholders and other stakeholders.
-Shareholders are also able to engage with us outside of formal forums through our Shareholder Service, details of which are available on our website www.metcash.com under the heading 'Shareholder Services' in the Investor Centre.
+This is achieved through: - giving shareholders in attendance at the AGM an opportunity to ask questions regarding the items of business and the conduct of the annual audit of the Company's financial statements (including the auditor's independence), the preparation and content of the auditor's report and the accounting policies adopted by the Company in relation to the preparation of the financial statements, and making the Directors, members of the senior management team and the external auditor available to answer those questions; - · allowing shareholders to lodge proxies electronically; and - all resolutions in the notice of meeting for the AGM being decided on a poll, not a show of hands (which is now a recommendation in the 4th Edition of the ASX Principles and Recommendations).